divython/resume_roaster_app/NETLIFY_DEPLOYMENT.md

 ## 🔧 Setup Steps

 ### 1. Prepare Your Repository
-1. Create a new GitHub repository
+1. Create a new GitHub repository or use: https://github.com/divython/resume-roaster
 2. Upload all your project files to the repository
 3. Make sure to exclude `.env` file (it's already in `.gitignore`)